ChooseWhy Choose This Program?

 - University of Sussex, England

 Please Note: Programs at these universities may not be eligible for credit without prior approval.
-Please contact the Office of International Studies to learn more about approved study-abroad programs.
+Please contact the Office of Global Education to learn more about approved study-abroad programs.

 The biochemistry and molecular biology department offers two study abroad programs.